Ultimate WordPress Security Guide for 2026

 Global phishing attacks

-1. Install a WordPress security plugin
+1. Install a security plugin

-A WordPress security plugin is your first line of defense.
 It identifies and fixes threats that you might miss.
-Security plugins have features like scanning, malware removal, and firewalls.
-Good ones will also include login protection.
+Good ones will also include login security features like 2FA and brute force protection.

 We recommend MalCare as a solid choice for the following reasons: